Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 48 - The Dropout Engine.
 I didnt know that Dropout feature was already built in Pytorch so I had to try it.
 So it basically make the model to learn and prevents just memorizing by adding randomness.
 Weak point :
   It didnt had any weakness but this process is time consuming and takes more computing power.

+*Day 49 - Temperature and Top-P.
+Temperature increase the probability of picking the words that is not top 1, this makes less repetitive and more creative.
+Top-P acts as a safety net by completely removing absolute worst words.
+Weak point :
+  If the Temperature is set too high then it spits out random letters and hallucinated garbage, and if set too low then the model becomes incredibly repetitive.